fhildeb/lukso-node-guide/8-notifications/01-telegram-alerts.md

 ## 8.1 Enable Alerts

-When unregular behaviour in metrics or reading from Prometheus is recognized, Grafana can send alerts through various types of channels, such as Discord, Telegram, or Email.
-The following will guide will configure Grafana notification for Telegram.
+Grafana can send alerts through various channels, such as Discord, Telegram, or Email when unregular behavior in metrics or reading from Prometheus is recognized.
+The following will guide will configure Grafana notifications for Telegram.

-> It is convenient to have a text editor open to temporarily store information needed for these steps.
+> It is convenient to temporarily open a text editor to store information needed for these steps.

 ### 8.1.1 Create Telegram Bot